What exactly is parallax in a scope? How can a scope be parallax free?

 Parallax free

-Translated to the riflescope, object A and object B become a reticle and an image (Picture 3).
-Parallax occurs when the reticle and image are not in the same plane, while parallax-free means that the reticle and image are almost in the same plane.
+When we move this concept into a riflescope, object A and object B become the reticle and the target image (Picture 3).
+Parallax appears when the reticle and the image sit on different focal planes.
+A scope becomes parallax-free when the reticle and the image are brought onto almost the same plane.

 Parallax free riflescope